Table of Contents for this Page

 You’ll also find sprinkler irrigation system cost estimates from other sites and actual sprinkler system prices submitted by homeowners after the completion of their projects.
 Feel free to return here to share your project description and cost for the benefit of other readers.

 Most of these are obvious cost factors, but perhaps there are a few you haven’t considered.

-- Size of the System – Most online estimates are for a quarter-acre system.
+- Size of the System – Most online estimates are for a quarter-acre to half-acre systems.
 The cost per square foot drops slightly as size goes up, but yes, the more watering zones needed, the higher the cost is going to be.

 - Capacity of the Systems – Lawns with full sun in hot climates require more water than shaded lawns in cool climates.